rabobank/npsb/README.md

 Instance create parameters:
 * **type** - This can be either "source" or "destination", indicating the "direction" of the policy.
 This is a required parameter.
 * **name** - The logical name to assign to the instance, only applicable for source instance.
 This name can be queried later to get a list of all source policies that can be used by type=destination instances.
 This is a required parameter for type=source instances.
 * **description** - The description of the instance, only applicable for source instances.
-This description can be queried later to get a list of all source policies that can be used by type=destination instances.
-This is a required parameter for type=source instances.
+This description is added as an annotation to the service instance.
+This is an optional parameter for type=source instances.
 * **scope** - Can be either local or global.
 Local scope means only visible to the org/space where the policy is created, global means visible to all orgs/spaces.
 This is a required parameter for type=source instances.
 * **source** - The name of the source service instance that should be linked to this instance, only applicable for destination instances.
 This is a required parameter.
 This is a required parameter for type=destination instances.